 "After visiting Peru to see the work of Vitamin Angels first hand, I felt inspired to assist Vitamin Angels in any way I could.
 When you speak to the mothers who no longer worry if their children will survive the year, you search your soul trying to find ways you can help Vitamin Angels reach more children.
 You can hear about the number of children reached by the dedication of Howard and Vitamin Angels, but when you see a Peruvian mother running to our van while it’s bumbling down a pothole-ridden road, just to receive a bottle of prenatal vitamins, you realize how important the mission of Vitamin Angels is.
 When you hear about the millions of children served by Vitamin Angels and then see these children playing, laughing, and learning, your heart knows the world has become a better place because of Vitamin Angels.
 Why wouldn't you want to join the team of Vitamin Angels after experiencing this?
 It was a no-brainer."

-Doug is the Senior Vice President, Merchandising for The Vitamin Shoppe.
+Doug served as the Senior Vice President, Merchandising for The Vitamin Shoppe.
 Prior to taking over the Merchandising function, Doug was the Vice President of Supply Chain Management for The Vitamin Shoppe.
 He joined the company in 1998 as the Director of Planning and Analysis.
-During his tenure at The Vitamin Shoppe he has held positions of increasing seniority including responsibility for the Distribution Center, logistics, packaging, customer service departments, Inventory Management, Sourcing, Product Development and Purchasing teams.
+During his tenure at The Vitamin Shoppe he held positions of increasing seniority including responsibility for the Distribution Center, logistics, packaging, customer service departments, Inventory Management, Sourcing, Product Development and Purchasing teams.

 Prior to joining The Vitamin Shoppe, Doug worked at Tiffany & Co. as the Project Director of Planning and Analysis where he led major change initiatives.
 Before Tiffany & Co., Doug was a Financial Analyst with Kmart Fashions.